opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 * OGC API - Maps implementations, that fetch styles and render spatial data (features or coverages) on the server.
 * Map clients that fetch styles and render spatial data (features or coverages) on the client.

-The draft Standard also defines a conceptual model for styles, style encodings and style metadata.
+The candidate Standard also defines a conceptual model for styles, style encodings and style metadata.
 The model defines three main concepts, which are mapped to resources and documents.

 * **Style**: the main resource.
 * **Stylesheets**: the representation of a style in an encoding like OGC SLD 1.0 or Mapbox Style.
 Each style is available in one or more stylesheets.
 Clients will use the stylesheet of a style that fits best based on the capabilities of available tools and their preferences.